mustafar/nh-recipes/content/blog/shrimp-curry/index.md

 # Directions

 Pour the oil in a pan.
-Once warm saute the garlic, ginger, and green chili paste.
+Once warm sauté the garlic, ginger, and green chili paste.
 Once it is light brown in colour and you get a good fragrance, add the onions — they can be chopped or made into a paste.

 Add salt and turmeric.
-Once all these ingredients are sauteed add the blended or finely chopped tomatoes to make a reasonable amount of gravy.
+Once all these ingredients are sautéed add the blended or finely chopped tomatoes to make a reasonable amount of gravy.

 The last thing you add is shrimp.
 Cook for 5 minutes, not more otherwise it becomes tough and chewy.
 Sprinkle finely cut green coriander over the curry.
 Serve with rice.